LarsNeR/Perceptron/README.md

 # Perceptron
-A Basic Perceptron with Python
+An example of how to create a simple self-developed Perceptron from scratch in Python

 #### Main.py
 Shows how to use **Perceptron.py**